flynnbops/flynnbops.github.io/about.markdown

 permalink: /about/
 ---

+I am working as an SDET with [Brightpearl](https://www.brightpearl.com/).
+I joined in July 2021.

-I currently work in the UK Civil Service at HM Land Registry(HMLR), as a test engineer and manager.
+I've previously worked in the UK Civil Service at HM Land Registry(HMLR), as a test engineer and manager.
 Primarily working on agile teams delivering web-based citizen, professional, and internal facing services.

 I am passionate about communities of practice.
 I believe that a strong, engaged community is the best way to support and develop a practice and its people.
 I am a core member of the HMLR test community, participating in and leading our regular community events and training.
 I represent the testing practice at “community of communities” events, which is where people from the different practices at HMLR come together to share ideas.